DDNolte/JGR-Unsupervised-Hashing/README.md

   These programs use TripletAAMargin.m as the main triplet neural-net with adaptive margins.

+The primary data files that are loaded by these programs are contained in the folders CSouMay and CSouRecApril.

 Programs for the "pop-rock" experiments are popaeC.m, popaeTrip.m and